kevinkjt2000/redhat-star-wars/README.md

 * Reach 100% test coverage.
 90% is good, but 100% is empirically better.
 And without the empire, Star Wars would be missing stories.
 * Cool README badges!
 The ones that show CI is passing, supported python versions, pypi version, code coverage, etc.
 * Run python/poetry from a docker in development.
 This would make it so that the only dev tools required would be make, docker, and docker-compose.
 Personally, I use asdf-python to manage multiple versions of python on my system.
 If others on the team liked that, I would document going that route instead.
+* Separate development database from test database.
+Make it easier to drop certain records from either of these aside from running `make bootstrap` to completely wipe docker volumes.